 Your molting bird will be grateful for frequent misting and opportunities to bath away keratin dust and moisturize the skin.
 Feather sheath dust gets in your parrots nostrils and ears, sits on their skin and may even harbor bacteria.

-Misting down your bird with a quality bird bath like r Aloe Vera will wash away the debris and encourage appropriate preening while moisturizing and cleansing the skin.
+Misting down your bird with a soothing bird spray like Aloe Vera will soothe irritated feather follicles and support inflammation and encourage appropriate preening while moisturizing and cleansing the skin.
 Some birds appreciate having access to a clean bowl of water in which they can bathe at will.

 A stressed molting bird can easily become nutritionally depleted and lethargic.
-Preoccupation with its irritating feathers brings it stess-relief.
+Preoccupation with its irritating feathers brings it stress relief.
 This can result in an over-preening or feather plucking habit.

 So, in conclusion, while parrot molting can be uncomfortable, there are things that you can do to make it more comfortable.